 An introduction to the issues of race, class and gender, including sexual orientation, and their function within motion pictures and the electronic media.
-The investigation into media representations will reveal the historical, social and political contexts that shaped and continue to construct these images.
-Cross-listed: RTF 347/Women's Studies 347/Social Justice.
-Students may receive credit for only one of the cross-listed courses.
-Prerequisites: Cumulative 2.5 GPA and Communication 201 for RTF majors and minors: OR 2.5 Cumulative GPA and Women Studies 201 for Women's Studies majors and minors; OR Communication 118 and 236 for Speech Communication majors; OR Cumulative GPA 2.0 and Social Justice 101 for Social Justice minors OR instructor consent.
+The investigation into media representations will reveal the historical, social, and political contexts that shaped and continue to construct these images.
+Cross-listed: RTF 347/Women's and Gender Studies 347/Social Justice 347.
+Students may receive credit for only one of the three cross-listed courses.
+Prerequisites: RTF Students: Cumulative 2.5 GPA and RTF 310 or Comm 241: Women's and Gender Studies Students: Cumulative 2.5 GPA and WG STDS 201; Communication Students Comm 219; Social Justice Minors: Cumulative GPA 2.5 and Social Justice 101 OR consent of instructor.

 Social Justice 353 3 (crs.)

 Convict Criminology explores a new way of thinking about crime and corrections.
-This course examines the emerging field of convict criminology that consists primarily of essays and empirical research conducted and written by convicts, or ex-convicts, on their way to completing or already in possession of a Ph.D., or by enlightened academics who critique existing literature, policies and practices, thus contributing to a new perspective in criminology, criminal justice, corrections and community corrections.
+This course examines the emerging field of convict criminology that consists primarily of essays and empirical research conducted and written by convicts, or ex-convicts, on their way to completing or already in possession of a Ph.D., or by enlightened academics who critique existing literature, policies, and practices, thus contributing to a new perspective in criminology, criminal justice, corrections, and community corrections.
 Cross-listed Criminal Justice 353/Social Justice 353.
 Students may receive credit for only one of the two cross-listed courses.
-Prerequisite: Criminal Justice 103 (Intro to Criminal Justice) or Criminal Justice 110 (Intro to Criminal Justice for majors) or consent of instructor.
+Prerequisites: Criminal Justice 110 and 270.
+Criminal Justice 212, 218, 244, 281, 288, 343, and 351.
+Must be a Criminal Justice major or minor or consent of instructor.